24hdev-khanhnoi/landkit-ui/README.md

 - Have 1 bug in About UI (aboutBelow_img) --> (Fix Done)
 - Have 1 big bug Bg TestimonialBelow --> (Fix done)
 - Have 1 hard bug Bg PRICING --> (Fix done)
+- Only do one effect instance of Slice (Grab, Grabbing,....)

 p/s: Ảnh trang ở dạng link gốc